-The vessel will undergo a $45m refit in April next year before launching in Malta in August 2019.
+The vessel will need to undergo a $45m refit in April next year before launching anytime in 2019.

 Storylines this month has started selling 302 cabins on a 584-foot luxury cruise ship that would serve as a globe-trotting retirement home for adventurous boomers, who at the leading edge are turning 72 this year.